The Angel Building

 Initial calculations demonstrated that the existing foundations had been designed to take a much more substantial load than that imposed.
 Capitalising on this, we introduced new piles and ground beams only where necessary.
 We analysed the structure and increased support in weaker areas as well as below the extensions where cantilevering was not possible.
 Existing tree roots were potentially obstructive, so pile diameters were minimised to allow flexibility.
 The route of a future sewer also cuts through the site, so liaison with the utility company was crucial in creating a functional design within tight constraints.

-We used steel-frame for the additional elements, chosen for speed of construction and its minimal load implications.
-Due to the risk of differential deflection connection details were carefully reviewed, with innovative bonded fibre strips introduced where strengthening was required and existing movement joints following through into the new structure.
+We used steel frames for the additional elements, chosen for speed of construction and its minimal load implications.
+Due to the risk of differential deflection, connection details were carefully reviewed, with innovative bonded fibre strips introduced where strengthening was required and existing movement joints following through into the new structure.

 Providing a column-free foyer also required complex analysis.
-Vierendeel trusses a storey high span 10 m across the open-plan area, supported on encased steel columns.
+Storey-high Vierendeel trusses span 10 m across the open-plan area, supported on encased steel columns.
 The atrium rises six floors through the core of the building, capped by 1.8 m cruciform concrete supports and a luminiferous ETFE cushion roof.
-A new energy-efficient glazed façade wraps around the building, replacing dated, mirrored glass, and rooftop plant was moved to the basement, offering stunning views to staff and visitors.
+A new energy efficient glazed façade wraps around the building, replacing dated mirrored glass, and rooftop plant was moved to the basement, offering stunning views to staff and visitors.

 £ 70 million

 - 2012 AIA London/UK Excellence in Design Awards – Commendation

 - 2011 BCO National Award – Best Recycled Workplace